Spain: An attractive country for investment

 - Exhibit VI - VAT case study

-The Dutch company TPC, B.V. posted one of its employees to Spain in September 2020.
-This employee worked in the Netherlands until August 2020.
-The salary of the employee corresponding to the September-December period amounts to €12,000, and is paid by the Spanish branch.
+The Dutch company TPC, B.V. posted one of its employees to Spain in September 2023.
+This employee worked in the Netherlands until August of the same year.
+The employee’s salary corresponding to the September-December period amounts to €12,000, and is paid by the Spanish branch.
 The employee continues making contributions to the Dutch Social Security System, amounting to €800 for those four months.

 In addition, the employee opened a bank account in Spain and he received interest amounting to €100 and bore a withholding tax of €21 on said interest.

 In 2023, he buys and sells shares of a Spanish company and obtains a capital gain of €100.
 On another transaction of the same type with shares in another Spanish company, he obtains a capital loss of €20.
 He also transfers shares of a Dutch company and obtains a capital gain of €50.

 The employee will be considered as a nonresident in Spain for tax purposes in 2023, as he was not physically present in Spain for more than 183 days and his center of economic interest was not located in Spain this year.

 The employee will be taxed separately on each item of income obtained and the tax will accrue when the income falls due or on the date of actual payment if it is sooner.